 Dehydration may also cause a rapid loss of minerals in the blood (electrolytes) that help in maintaining fluid balance.
 This situation may also lead to electrolyte imbalance.

 Children suffering from cholera have almost the same signs and symptoms as adults.
 However, they are also susceptible to low blood sugar (hypoglycemia) caused by fluid loss, which leads to

 Causes of Cholera

 Vibrio cholerae is the bacterium that causes this infection.
 The deadly effects of cholera are caused by a potent toxin CTX that is produced by the bacterium in the small intestine.
-The bacterium binds on the walls of the intestines and interferes with the flow of chloride and sodium.
-As a result, your body secretes a lot of water, which leads to diarrhea, the rapid loss of salts and fluids.
+The bacterium binds to the walls of the intestines and interferes with the flow of chloride and sodium.
+As a result, your body secretes a lot of water, which leads to diarrhea, and the rapid loss of salts and fluids.
 The common sources of cholera are:

 Surface or well water– Cholera can stay dormant in water for a long time.
-Contaminated sources of water supply are the main breeding ground of cholera viruses.
+Contaminated sources of water supply are the main breeding ground for cholera viruses.
 Considering the role played by water, it is essential to drink RO purified water, which uses different stages of the purification process to remove impurities from water.

 Fruits and Vegetables– Raw, unpeeled fruits and vegetables are also a source of cholera infection.
 Using uncomposted manure fertilizers or irrigation water can also lead to cholera.

 Grains- If an area is infested by the cholera virus, grains such as rice and millet are contaminated when they are cooked and left at room temperature.